Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Change the new name of North America’s tallest mountain back to Mount McKinley.
 (It’s still called Denali.)

 “Be the healthiest individual ever elected to the presidency.”
 (Even Trump’s suspiciously rosy doctor’s reports have put him on the borderline of obesity, and he made a still-unexplained visit to Walter Reed National Military Medical Center in late 2019.
-However serious, he has clearly not been as healthy as much-younger presidents.)
+However serious, he has clearly not been as healthy as much younger presidents.)

 “I will give you everything.”
 (Everything is, well, everything.)